 Opening at 2 PM on Saturday 09 July and runs until 31 July.

-Tuesdays to Saturdays 11 AM - 7 PM.
-Closed Mondays.
+Wednesdays to Sundays 11 AM - 7 PM.
+Closed Mondays & Tuesdays.

 Whittle School & Studios